SSDRC

 • Being Determined Medically Disabled for Social Security Disability

-Do not assume that because you have been diagnosed with a severe medical condition and received medical treatment for that condition you will be approved for social security disability (SSD) or SSI benefits, even if you have a mountain of medical records to back up your claim.
+Do not assume that because you have been diagnosed with a severe medical condition and received medical treatment for that condition you will be approved for Social Security Disability (SSD) or SSI benefits, even if you have a mountain of medical records to back up your claim.

 • Am I Eligible For Social Security Disability?

-In order to be eligible for social security disability (SSD) or supplemental security income (SSI) benefits, you must demonstrate that you are a) physically or mentally disabled and b) are in financial need (unable to perform substantial gainful activity) as a result of your disability.
+In order to be eligible for Social Security Disability (SSD) or supplemental security income (SSI) benefits, you must demonstrate that you are a) physically or mentally disabled and b) are in financial need (unable to perform substantial gainful activity) as a result of your disability.

 • Why Do Social Security Disability Claims Take So Long?